top of page

 Vet/vet student learning how to neuter, and non-vet professionals: £850

 Why do non-vet professionals pay more than experienced vets?
-Because experienced vets will be contributing their skills and time to the campaign, directly saving lives (their ticket covers only campaign expenses).
+Experienced vets will be contributing their skills and time to the campaign, directly saving lives (their ticket covers only campaign expenses per person).
 Since you won’t be putting in the same hard work, your contribution comes in the form of a donation to the local animal charity - I hope that's reasonable, since we are all here with the same goal of helping the animals.

 They are not, as we had to pay expenses in advance and these are not refundable to us.
 But you can transfer the ticket to a friend, so your money won't be lost!
 Remember that all money received will be used in the neuter campaign.